Alex-42-AI/Graphs-and-Trees/README.md

 9) listing out all strongly-connected components in the graph;
 10) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC.
 This graph is always a DAG).

 Furthermore, the degrees method returns a pair of numbers, the first of which shows how many nodes point to a given one and the second one shows how many nodes it points to, if a node is given, otherwise it returns a dictionary of the same information for all nodes.
+Also, subgraph could take a node as a parameter, in which case it would return the graph, comprised by all nodes and links, reachable by the given node.

 Weighted graphs by nodes, in addition to their parental superclass, have methods for:
 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;